What is Captive Product Pricing?

 - As the customer base increases because of the low pricing of core products, the sales of captive products also rise.

 - It helps in customer retention and revenue growth.

 Limitations of Captive Product Pricing

-- Don’t over exploit the captive product advantage by excessively high pricing.
-This may lead to customer’s disappointment.
+- Don’t over-exploit the captive product advantage by excessively high pricing.
+That may lead to customers’ disappointment.

 - High captive pricing may harm the brand value and image.

 - To provide the best quality for accessories.

 - The domain of accessories should be vast and ever-evolving.

 - Monotonous pairs of core and captive products may lead to a decline in sales, most probably in the case of games that have in-app purchases.

 Q: How does captive product pricing improve sales?